GHCoPilotSamples/CoPilotExercise/exercisefiles/node_typescript/README.md

 The exercise consist of building a web server using Nodejs that serves the request of various functionality.

-The first 3 methods, get, DaysBetweenDates and Validatephonenumber have been created as examle from below prompts.
+The first 3 methods, get, DaysBetweenDates and Validatephonenumber have been created as example from below prompts.

 After running npm start, it can be tested from following urls: